GeorgePaps/Blog/myBlog/content/posts/posts/HardStuff.md

 categories: ["life","thoughts"]
 ---

-The mechanical engineering diploma and  the MSc required at times a lot of effort.
+The mechanical engineering diploma and the TU Delft MSc at times required a lot of effort.
-There were some projects that seemed insurmountable.
+The task of completing some projects in time and well enough seemed at moments insurmountable.
-The challenge may be the result of other factors as well, but at this moment it doesn't matter.
-This may have been the result of a combination of factors, maybe some bad planning from my side, for sure the difficulty of the task, etc.
+This may have been the outcome of some bad semester planning, of project complexity, or of any other reason.
-How you got there though is not what matters.
-What matters is that at some moment you found yourself in a situation that

-There were moments I reached some limits, physically and mentally[^1].
-Regardless of whether I would suggest to anyone such limits, there were some useful lesson learned at these times.

-One specific I want to focus now is...

-[^1]: Not something extreme for sure.
+In this post won't focus on how I got in this "bottleneck" phase
+\- which happened quite many times \-,
+I would instead like to discuss how it felt.

+At first, let's start by discussing what I consider "bottleneck" phase.
+To put it simply,
+it is the period that starts
+the moment you realize
+that completing the task at hand in the desired level within the allocated time, seems impossible.
+Usually this happens in the last stages of a task.